swagatmitra-b/essential-vim/README.md

 ## Essential Vim motions

 > This is not a Vim tutorial, but a compilation of what I think are the most useful Vim motions.
-Almost all of the keybindings are default Vim settings.
+Almost all of the keybindings are default Vim keybinds.
 The ones that are not are stated explicitly.
+Some commands are ***VSCode Vim specific*** and may not work in Vim or Neovim.
 Please read [this article](https://swagatmitrab.netlify.app/blog/vim-like-no-one-else/) to understand the intuition behind these commands.

 1. `j` - moves cursor down one line
 2. `k` - moves cursor up one line